Associated Oil Company: Formation into Tidewater Associated Oil Company

 Getty acquired control of the Mission Corporation in 1937.
 The previous year, the Tide Water and Associated companies were dissolved to form the Tidewater Associated Oil Company.
 Across the West Pacific service stations became "Associated Flying A" while stations in the East became "Tydol Flying A".
 Eventually, the Tydol and Associated brands faded and simply became "Flying A".
+The company dropped "Associated" from its name in 1956.

 Legacy

 A restored Associated Oil service station originally opened in 1927 in San Jose is exhibited within History Park at Kelley Park.